 Environmental monitoring data are collected at and around the Area 3 and Area 5 Radioactive Waste Management Sites (RWMSs) within the Nevada National Security Site (NNSS).
-These data include direct radiation exposure, as well as radiation from the air, groundwater, meteorology, and vadose zone.
-This report summarizes the 2016 environmental data to provide an overall evaluation of RWMS performance and to support environmental compliance and performance assessment (PA) activities.
-Some of these data (e.g., radiation exposure, air, and groundwater) are presented in other reports (National Security Technologies, LLC, 2016; 2017a; 2017b).
+This report summarizes the 2018 environmental data to provide an overall evaluation of RWMS performance and to support environmental compliance and performance assessment (PA) activities.
+Some of these data (e.g., radiation exposure, air, and groundwater) are presented in other reports (Mission Support and Test Services, LLC, 2018, 2019a, 2019b).

-Direct radiation monitoring data indicate exposure levels at the RWMSs are within the range of background levels measured at the NNS.
+Direct radiation monitoring data indicate exposure levels at the Area 3 and Area 5 RWMSs are within the range of background levels measured at the NNS.
 Slightly elevated exposure levels outside the Area 3 RWMS are attributed to nearby historical aboveground nuclear weapons tests.
-Air monitoring data show that tritium concentrations in water vapor and americium and plutonium concentrations in air particles are below Derived Concentration Standards for these radionuclides.
+Air monitoring data at the Area 3 and Area 5 RWMSs show that tritium concentrations in water vapor and americium and plutonium concentrations in air particles are below Derived Concentration Standards for these radionuclides.
 Groundwater monitoring data indicate the groundwater in the uppermost aquifer beneath the Area 5 RWMS is not impacted by RWMS operations.
-Results of groundwater analysis from wells around the Area 5 RWMS were all below established investigation levels.
-Leachate samples collected from the leachate collection system at the mixed low-level waste cell were below established contaminant regulatory limits.
-During 2016, precipitation at the Area 3 RWMS was 8% below average, and precipitation at the Area 5 RWMS was 8% above average.
-Water balance measurements indicate that evapotranspiration from the vegetated weighing lysimeter dries the soil and prevents downward percolation of precipitation more effectively than evaporation as measured from the bare-soil weighing lysimeter.
-Vadose zone monitoring on Area 5 and Area 3 RWMS cell covers shows no evidence of precipitation percolating through the covers to the waste.
-Moisture from precipitation did not percolate below 150 centimeters (cm) (5 feet [ft]) in the vegetated final cover on the U-3ax/bl disposal unit at the Area 3 RWMS.
-During 2016, there was no drainage through 2.4 meters (8 ft) of soil as indicated from the Area 3 drainage lysimeters that received only natural precipitation.
-Forty-four percent of the applied precipitation and irrigation drained from the bare-soil drainage lysimeter, which received 3 times the natural precipitation.
+Results of groundwater analysis from wells around the Area 5 RWMS are below established investigation levels.
+Leachate samples collected from the leachate collection system at the Area 5 mixed low-level waste disposal unit are below established contaminant regulatory limits.
+During 2018, precipitation at the Area 3 RWMS was 41% below average, and precipitation at the Area 5 RWMS was 39% below average.
+Water balance measurements indicate that evapotranspiration from the vegetated weighing lysimeter at the Area 5 RWMS dries the soil and prevents downward percolation of precipitation more effectively than evaporation as measured from the bare-soil weighing lysimeter.
+Vadose zone monitoring in the Area 3 and Area 5 RWMS soil covers shows no evidence of precipitation percolating through the covers to the waste.
+Moisture from precipitation did not percolate below 30 centimeters (1 foot [ft]) in the vegetated final cover on the U-3ax/bl disposal unit at the Area 3 RWMS during 2018.
+There was no drainage through 2.4 meters (8 ft) of soil as indicated from the Area 3 drainage lysimeters that received only natural precipitation.
+Thirteen percent of the applied precipitation and irrigation drained from the bare-soil drainage lysimeter at the Area 3 RWMS, which received three times the natural precipitation.

-All 2016 monitoring data indicate that the Area 3 and Area 5 RWMSs are performing within expectations of the model and parameter assumptions for the facilities' PAs.
+All 2018 monitoring data indicate that the Area 3 and Area 5 RWMSs are performing within expectations of the model and parameter assumptions for the facilities' PAs.